EmmaJane22/HappyCamper/README.md

 ### Wireframes

-[Balsamiq](https://balsamiq.com/) was used to create wireframes of the design of the site for mobile phones, tablets and dekstop devices.
+[Balsamiq](https://balsamiq.com/) was used to create wireframes of the design of the site for mobile phones, tablets and desktop devices.

 Home Page